 From 1st July 1993 the priority repayment of taxation liabilities ahead of trade creditors was revoked.
 Subject to rare exceptions, outstanding tax debts are now treated like any other unsecured trade creditor.

-Since 2012, however, directors are automatically personally liable for unpaid company taxes if their company does not report and pay its ATO obligations on time.
+Since 2012 and the introduction of the ‘lockdown DPN’, however, directors are automatically personally liable for unpaid company taxes if their company does not report and pay its ATO obligations on time.
 From a personal liability perspective, it’s now more important to report than pay ATO obligations.

 It is vital that a director liaise with the ATO to determine exactly what their personal liabilities are, before considering implementing a voluntary administration.